portfors-lab/sparkle/doc/ref/api.rst

 Sparkle API
 =================

-This document is intented for maintainers, and people who wish to expand Sparkle.
-For a description of how I set up the development environment see :doc:`dev_env`

 The program can be divided into two parts:

 * The GUI which interacts with the user to get inputs and presents results.
 Saves user input values.
 * The back-end which takes inputs and communicates with hardware to present stimuli and record results.
 Holds all state information related to stimuli and data.
 Handles all data file operations.
 Can be run without the GUI interface, but designed to be used with it.

-The top-level class for the buisness logic is :class:`AcquisitionManager<sparkle.run.acquisition_manager>`.
-This class divvies up tasks it recieves from the Main UI class to the different acquisition runner modules.
+The top-level class for the business logic is :class:`AcquisitionManager<sparkle.run.acquisition_manager>`.
+This class divvies up tasks it receives from the Main UI class to the different acquisition runner modules.

 The top-level class for the GUI is :class:`MainWindow<sparkle.gui.control.MainWindow>`.
 To run this with a data file dialog (recommended) run the main method of :mod:`sparkle.gui.run`.